 Research Interests and Experience

 As a scientist, I'm interested in the Arctic since the climate of the far North changes at a rapid pace: temperatures rise at more than double the global rate, causing strong reductions in sea ice extent and snow cover.
-Although these changes are quite prominent, consequent impacts on Arctic vegetation, permafrost and the exchange of greenhouse gases remain uncertain – not in the least because of complex interactions that connect the various processes together.
+Although these changes are quite prominent, subsequent impacts on Arctic vegetation productivity, permafrost stability and the exchange of greenhouse gases remain uncertain – not in the least because of complex interactions that connect the various processes together.
 In my research, I therefore aim to clarify these issues with computer models and to improve these models with what we learn from observations.